emmahone/DNS-101/README.md

 The file consists of several lines of configuration options, each beginning with a keyword followed by a value.
 Some of the common configuration options in resolv.conf include:

-- nameserver: Specifies the IP address of a DNS server that the resolver should use to resolve domain names.
+- `nameserver`: Specifies the IP address of a DNS server that the resolver should use to resolve domain names.
-- domain: Specifies the default domain name that should be appended to unqualified domain names.
+- `domain`: Specifies the default domain name that should be appended to unqualified domain names.
-- search: Specifies a list of domain names that should be searched in order when resolving unqualified domain names.
+- `search`: Specifies a list of domain names that should be searched in order when resolving unqualified domain names.
-- options: Specifies additional options for the DNS resolver, such as the maximum number of retries and the timeout interval for DNS queries.
+- `options`: Specifies additional options for the DNS resolver, such as the maximum number of retries and the timeout interval for DNS queries.

 The resolv.conf file is an important configuration file for the DNS resolver and can have a significant impact on the performance and reliability of DNS resolution on a system.